+VIDE American Dynamics VideoEdge admin 5.1.0.330 r54383

+VIDEOEDGE

-VIDE DEDGE American Dynamics VideoEdge admin 5.1.0.330 r54383 VIDEOEDGE Preparation System Passwords √ Welcome ⚠ NOTE: SSH and XRDP can't be enabled unless the VideoEdge password has been changed from the default.
-System √ General For security reasons, we recommend that you set custom passwords for the root (administrator) and VideoEdge users.
-However this step is optio Set system passwords nal.
+Preparation System Passwords

+√ Welcome ∧ NOTE: SSH and XRDP can't be enabled unless the VideoEdge password has been changed from the default.

+System ✓ General For security reasons, we recommend that you set custom passwords for the root (administrator) and VideoEdge users.
+However this step is optional.

 Network ✓ LAN Interface It is extremely important that you remember the new system passwords.
-If necessary, you should write the passwords down and store them Devices ✓ Discovery securely.
-Change System VideoEdge Password System Security > System Passwords Current Password Finish • Congratulations!
-New Password Confirm Password " × Change System root Password Current Password New Password Default Password Video Edge Confirm Password platforms/OEM install - root □ × Previo us Continue
+If necessary, you should write the passwords down and store them

+Devices ✓ Discovery securely.

+System Security System Passwords Change System VideoEdge Password Current Password

+Finish New Password

+Congratulations!
+Confirm Password

+Change System root Password

+Current Password

+New Password VideoEdge

+Confirm Password platforms/OEM install - root

+Previous Continue